-Try not to buttonhole your partner when he walks in the door from work or when he’s in a rush.
+Nobody likes being buttonholed right when they walk in the door from work or when they’re in a rush.
 Instead, chat when you’re both at your best.
 Ideally, try to talk after you’ve both had a chance to unwind and can focus on your conversation.
-Even if you’ve set up a time in advance for your discussion, it’s a good idea to ask your spouse, “Is this still a good time to talk?”
+Even if you’ve set up a time in advance for your discussion, it’s a good idea to ask, “Is this still a good time to talk?”
 If necessary, find a better time.
 Your conversation will benefit.

 3. Start the conversation positively.

-Show how much you appreciate your partner’s willingness to talk about the difficult topic head-on and to work with you to find a solution.
-Especially if it’s something you in particular want to discuss.
-You might say something like, “Thanks for talking about this money issue with me.
+Show how much you appreciate your partner’s willingness to talk about the difficult topic and to work with you to find a solution.
+You might say something like, “Thanks for talking about this issue with me.
 It’s really been weighing on my mind.
 But I always feel better when we can think things through together.”